Grading your gradebook: reconsidering grading methods to improve student outcomes

 For many teachers, summer has commenced, while for others such as myself, the beginning of a school year is right around the corner.
 I’ve seen so many teachers on various social media sites using their summer to plan for new and exciting things they want to do the next school year – new labels, bulletin […]

 The beginning of the school year is probably right around the corner for you.
-You might be thinking about how you want to decorate your classroom (here’s a great post on why it doesn’t need to be Pinterest-worthy), looking for back-to-school activities and getting-to-know-you ideas, and making copies of your syllabus.
+You might be thinking about how you want to decorate your classroom, looking for back-to-school activities and getting-to-know-you ideas, and making copies of your syllabus.
 You may meet with your school and/or department prior to that first day, and then proceed […]

 Picture this: you’ve planned out the perfect unit, and today is when students really need to buckle down and get down to work.
 You disseminate the assignment, give the students directions, and send them off to learning land.
 While 30 sets of heads hover over their worksheet, you notice one looking out the window.
 Another […]

 Your feedback to your students isn’t working…here’s how to fix it.